GSA/resources.data.gov/pages/_summaries/stat-pol-directive-1.md

   statistical units in the design, collection, processing, editing, compilation, storage, analysis, release, and

   dissemination of statistical information.
-Dated October 25, 2018.
+Dated December 2, 2014.
 source: Office of Management and Budget
 category: Policy
 tags: